Lendulet-LSS/Lendulet-LSS.github.io/_pages/research.md

 ## International collaborations

-Members of the _Lendület-LSS_ group may participate in various cosmology project in multiple ongoing and upcoming galaxy/QSO surveys, such as LSST-DESC at the Rubin Observatory, Euclid Consortium, WEAVE-QSO survey, Dark Energy Survey (DES), and the J-PAS project.
+Members of the _Lendület-LSS_ group may participate in various cosmology projects in multiple ongoing and upcoming galaxy/QSO surveys, such as LSST-DESC at the Vera C. Rubin Observatory, the Euclid Consortium, the WEAVE-QSO survey, the Dark Energy Survey (DES), and the J-PAS project.

 ![surveys](/assets/images/surveys5.png)